marcostilva/Lastmile_DRL/README.md

 its combinatorial nature.
 Reinforcement learning algorithms typically require an action space that is small enough to enumerate or is continuous.
 We present a different approach where we formulate the action selection problem  as a mixed-integer optimization program.
 We combine the combinatorial structure of the action space with the neural architecture of the learned value function, involving techniques from machine learning and integer optimization.

-The DRL approach is compared against other approaches to optimization under uncertainty, namely, sample-average approximation and distributionally robust optimization.
-The results show  the effectiveness of the DRL approach by examining out-of-sample performance and that it is suitable to  process large samples of uncertain data, which induces better solutions.
-On the other hand, the DRO approach is suitable to  mitigate  errors incurred when estimating a probability distribution from limited data.
+Here we present the base code use dto run DRL algorithms.